Google has transcended from being just another search engine.

 It’s no secret the search engine giant catalogs the browsing habits of its users and shares that information with advertisers and other interested parties.

-However, if you are unwilling to trade privacy for convenience, there are dozens of Google alternatives – many offering a better search experience.
+If you are unwilling to trade privacy for convenience or have specific search needs, there are a number of Google alternatives that offer a better search experience.

 For starters, Bing has a rewards program that allows one to accumulate points while searching.
 These points are redeemable at the Microsoft and Windows stores, which is a nice perk.

-CC Search should be your first stop on the hunt for many types of copyright-free content.
+CC Search should be your first stop on the hunt for nearly any type of copyright-free content.

 This search engine is perfect if you need music for a video, an image for a blog post, or anything else without worrying about an angry artist coming after you for ripping off their work.